twangss/species_abundance_synchrony/README.md

 Total species abundance is calculated as the sum of individual population abundances.
 In the pinniped examples, we calculate total abundance by subspecies when possible.

 ### Bayesian
-Scarce ecological data, some parameters will be difficult to estimate in a likelihood framework.
+Scarce ecological data can be addressed with priors on parameters, as some parameters will be difficult to estimate in a MLE framework.
 The priors in the Stan examples are based on pinnipeds.

 ### Framework
-We designed this tool to be ran at the species level.
+We designed this tool to be ran at the species level with options to report summed trends for different hierarchical levels (e.g., sub-species, population-only).
 This can be modified to other taxonomic levels.
 Model run times will exponentially increase with # of time series in the MARSS.